wp-plugins/tag-groups/readme.txt

 BUG FIXES

-* function post_in_tag_group was wrong for other taxonomies that tags
+* function post_in_tag_group was wrong for other taxonomies than tags

 = 0.11 =